top of page

 Conclusion

 In the aftermath of sexual assault, the journey of healing can appear daunting.
-However, with the support of a grief coach, survivors can transcend their pain, transforming their grief into a stepping stone toward renewal.
+However, with the support of a grief coach, survivors can transcend their pain.
+They can transform their grief into a stepping stone toward renewal.
 The healing process is unique for everyone, yet the consistent guidance of a coach provides the tools and encouragement necessary to foster hope and resilience.

 Comments